Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/README.md

 ### Iterating lists of certificates

-Using the CertificatesClient, you can retrieve and iterate through all of the certificates in a Certificate Vault, as well as through all of the deleted certificates and the versions of a specific certificate.
+Using the CertificateClient, you can retrieve and iterate through all of the certificates in a Certificate Vault, as well as through all of the deleted certificates and the versions of a specific certificate.
 The following API methods are available: